9 Common Software Testing Myths and Facts

 • To automate testing, you are required to write scripts in JAVA/Perl or other coding languages.

-Also read => Top 5 Things a Tester Must Have to Excel
+Also Read => Top 5 Things a Tester Must Have to Excel

-#5) Testing is clicking on random places
+#5) Testing is Clicking on Random Places

-A common perception is that testing is just clicking on UI randomly and tracking details in excel or other documents.
+A common perception is that testing is just clicking on UI randomly and tracking details in Excel or other documents.

 The reality is that testers perform very well-defined test steps to ensure that the UI/APP is working in exceptional cases as well.
 So, it is the vision that counts.

 Since a user does not have boundaries on what they can and cannot do, the same goes for testers.
 This is why it is important to explore the UI, which might look like lots of random clicks.
-Only we testers know that there is a method to this madness. smile
+Only we testers know that there is a method to this madness.

 Firstly, let me strongly say this, documentation is the job of everyone working on a project.
-A precise, complete and accurate document gives a foundation and historical evidence about the project.
+A precise, complete, and accurate document gives a foundation and historical evidence about the project.

-However, for testers, documentation is more important because the deliverable we create is not a program or module, but it is an assured quality which takes a solid shape through artifacts.
+However, for testers, documentation is more important because the deliverable we create is not a program or module, but it is an assured quality that takes a solid shape through artifacts.
 The Microsoft Office suite is the go-to choice for most teams but to take it to the next level, use test management software.

 If this is happening to a tester then he/she is in the wrong place and might need to consider a change.
 Having said that, pay depends on a lot of factors and to say that being a tester is the ONLY reason why you will be paid less, it’s not true.

-For more information and some quick comparison, ccheckpoint#5 here => Who Earns More, Software Tester Or Developer?
+For more information and some quick comparison, checkpoint#5 here => Who Earns More, Software Tester Or Developer?
 Let’s Find Out By Comparing Salary

-#8) Testers do not get fame
+#8) Testers do not Get Fame

 Testing sometimes seems like a “thankless” job.
 Understand that it is nothing personal.
 It is sometimes a matter of the company’s culture on how they value their teams.